 So if you want to upgrade to new PWA versions later, stick to the following recommendations.

-To start customizing, set a prefix for your custom components with the script
+To start customizing, set a theme for your customization with the script

-$ node schematics/customization/add custom $ ng g c shared/components/basket/custom-basket-display CREATE src/app/shared/components/basket/custom-basket-display/custom-basket-display.component.ts (275 bytes) ...
+$ node schematics/customization/add brand $ ng g c shared/components/basket/custom-basket-display CREATE src/app/shared/components/basket/custom-basket-display/custom-basket-display.component.ts (275 bytes) ...

 Prior to 0.16.1 the entire git history changed completely.
 Please see Merging 0.16.1 as 2nd upstream repository: "refusing to merge unrelated histories for suggestions on importing the new history.